datumorphism/datumorphism.github.io/content/reading/popularity-vs-similarity.md

 Consider the following examples.

 1. You write a blog about neuroscience.
 In the past people usually put links on the blog, which is called blogroll or something.
-In the links, what you would include is something like facebook, google, maybe nature/science, and most likely some blogs or resources about neuroscience eventhough these websites may not be very popular.
-However, these links have similar contents as yours.
+In the links, what you would include is something like facebook, google, maybe nature/science, and most likely some blogs or resources about neuroscience even though these websites may not be very popular.
+However, these links have similar content as yours.
-2. We could also check the link you used in your articles and they are very likely to point to some websites that is also neuroscience.
+2. We could also check the link you used in your articles and they are very likely to point to some websites that are also neuroscience.

-In some cases similar is also important.
+In some cases, similar is also important.

 ## Popularity and Similarity Together

 What we would expect is that larger popularity and small similarity (more similar) are the preferable connections.
-Thus competitions between the two determines the overall connection probability.
+Thus competition between the two determines the overall connection probability.

 To combine the two factors, we use the metric $\mathrm{Popularity}\times \mathrm{Similarity}$.
 Even though there is a competition between popularity and similarity, small values of $\mathrm{Popularity}\times \mathrm{Similarity}$ are more preferable connections, which takes similarity more seriously.